DrNossberg/blogas/README.md

 * Home page with 20 last posts (pagination button exists but doesn not work)
 * Registering of a new member: it verifies if nickname and email are not already existing
-* Connexion of a member (remember session for 7 days, works on one browser at the time), you can also disconnect manually
+* Connexion of a member
+⋅⋅⋅ The connexion can be made with nickanme or email ⋅⋅⋅ Remember the session for 7 days, works on one browser at the time
+* Manual disconnexion of a connected user
 * Display of a complete post with its comments
 * Entry of a new post (members and admins only)
 * Entry of a new comment on a post (members and admins only)